magwenelab/crypto-QTL-paper/README.md

 - QTL analysis of osmotic growth phenotypes

 **Chromosome_12_SSK2_pleiotropic_QTL_S20_Fig.ipynb**
-- Analysis of Amphotericin B and Hydrogen peroxide phenotypes
+- Analysis of amphotericin B and hydrogen peroxide phenotypes

-## Scripts for response to reviewers
+### Scripts for response to reviewers

 **Effect_of_unisexual_vs_bisexual.ipynb**
 - Explores bias in phenotypes based on type of cross used to generate segregants

 **Replicate_analysis.ipynb**
-- Analysis on reproducability of phenotypic data
+- Analysis on reproducibility of phenotypic data